seed smarts: on ‘hybriditis’ and open-pollinated seed, with dr. john navazio

 - How to grow carrots, with longtime carrot breeder Dr. John Navazio

-how to win dr. john navazio’s seed book
+dr. john navazio’s seed book

 Though I am no seed farmer, I find the book fascinating and so useful.
 In addition to a history of agricultural seed, and a short course in the reproductive biology of vegetable plants, it profiles each plant family and each crop within them through its entire life cycle, seed to seed.
 I’ve picked up so many expert tips on growing, and saving, seed from reading it.